denali-design/denali-site/_docs/2.2.3/components/titles.md

 ---
 title: "Titles"
 permalink: docs/:path
-excerpt: 'Titles are stylized headings that call out important information or data.
+excerpt: "Titles are stylized headings that call out important information or data.
 They are comprised of a title bar, headline, and caption.
-Title text styles and color can be customized.'
+Title text styles and color can be customized."
 ---

 # {{ page.title }}

 {{ page.excerpt }}

-***
+---

 ### Default title

 To create a title start with a `<div>` tag and add the class `.title`.
 Insert a `<span>` tag with the class `.bar` to create the title bar and a `<div>` tag with the class `.title-text` for the title content.
 Finally, wrap title headers in `<h3>` tags and title captions in `<h6>` tags and insert them into the `.title-text` `<div>` tag.

 {% capture title_default %}

 <div class="title">
 <span class="bar"></span>
 <div class="title-text">